Singlish vocabulary: Singlish dictionaries and word lists

 The Singapore Tourism Board and tourism-related businesses have also produced short lists of commonly used Singlish terms, ostensibly to allow foreigners visiting Singapore to comprehend the local language better.
 Such lists have been printed in brochures or booklets, and also published on websites.

 The lack of an officially printed version of a Singlish dictionary is due to the fact that the Singapore government frowns upon the use of Singlish, their official stance being that the speaking of Singlish will make Singaporeans difficult to understand when communicating with foreigners who are not familiar with Singlish.
 Thus, the government has made an effort to quash the use of Singlish and to promote the use of standard English through the Speak Good English Movement over the past few years.
 Though failing to discourage the use of Singlish, it has resulted in Singlish having a bad reputation in recent years, further stalling efforts to document actual Singlish usage.

 Letters contributed to the forum of The Straits Times, the main local newspaper, by readers have called for Singlish to be kept alive in Singapore.
 Community efforts to do so include the aptly named "Speak Good Singlish Movement".
 The idea of promoting Singlish was raised as part of a larger debate on creating a uniquely Singaporean identity.
 However, the government has yet to officially change its stand regarding Singlish.

 A list of Singlish terms and expressions widely used in Singapore is set out below.
-It is not exhaustive and is meant to provide some representative examples of Singlish usage in Singapore.
+It is not exhaustive nor fully accurate, and is meant to provide some representative examples of Singlish usage in Singapore.
 The origins of the Singlish terms are indicated where possible, and literal translations are provided where necessary.
+More comprehensive and accurate information may be found in the various dictionaries and compilations previously mentioned above.